xzxfftqv/xzxfftqv/README.md

 - 💞️ I’m looking to collaborate on nothing atm
 - 📫 How to reach me ... claravaidya.s@gmail.com
 - 😄 Pronouns: ... c'monn she/her/they
 - ⚡ Fun fact: ...
-I have a repo as my personal diary :D So don't be confused why I'm daily active. & this diary basically shows consistency, perseverance, discipline, sincerity & commitment to my aim.
+I have a repo as my personal diary :D so don't be confused why I'm daily active. & this diary basically shows my consistency, perseverance, discipline, sincerity & commitment to my aim.
 Aim high, achieve higher.
 Value time.
 <!---
 xzxfftqv/xzxfftqv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.